Types of Appointment we offer

 It can take some time and a few aftercare appointments before you start enjoying confidence in your hearing again, but rest assured our expert audiologist will assist you every step of the way.

-Call our John High Faversham practice for a hearing aftercare appointment.
+Call our John High Faversham practice or John High Sittingbourne practice for a hearing aftercare appointment.

 Other ServicesEar wax removal - Our John High practices offer an ear wax removal service.
 Microsuction is the safest method to remove ear wax build-up.
 It is a completely dry procedure that will free you from any wax build-up in your ears.
 It’s safe, quick and pain-free.